Healthy Recipes Blog

 Instructions

-• Preheat your broiler on high.
+• Preheat the broiler on high.
 Set an oven rack in the middle of the oven.
-Line a rimmed broiler-safe baking sheet with foil for easy cleanup.
+Line a rimmed, broiler-safe baking sheet with foil for easy cleanup.

 • Wipe the mushrooms clean with a damp paper towel.
-Gently twist off the stem of each mushroom.
+Gently twist off the stems.
 Holding each mushroom in one hand, use a spoon to gently scrape out the gills.

-• Spray the mushroom caps with olive oil spray on both sides, and sprinkle them with kosher salt, black pepper, and garlic granules.
-Broil until just tender, about 4 minutes on each side.
+• Spray the mushrooms with olive oil spray on both sides.
+Sprinkle them with kosher salt, black pepper, and garlic powder.
+Broil them until just tender, for about 4 minutes on each side.

 • Remove the mushrooms from the oven, keeping the broiler on.
 Drain them, gill side down, on paper towels.
-Wipe the baking sheet dry, then return the mushrooms, gill side up, to the baking sheet.
+Wipe the baking sheet dry and return the mushrooms, gill side up, to the baking sheet.

-• Fill each mushroom cap with half of the marinara sauce.
+• Fill each mushroom with half of the pizza sauce.
 Top with cheese and pepperoni (or your favorite toppings).

 Notes

-Since the mushrooms shrink quite a bit when we pre-broil them, it's best to buy large mushrooms - as large as you can find.
-It's also best to use flat mushrooms, to help mimic a regular pizza crust.
+• Since the mushrooms shrink quite a bit when we pre-broil them, it's best to buy large ones, as large as you can find.
+It's also best to use flat mushrooms to help mimic a regular pizza crust.

-Even if you did everything right, the mushrooms might still release some water.
-Simply tilt each mushroom carefully to drain the water and place them on paper towels for a few minutes.
+• Even if you did everything right, the mushrooms might still release some water.
+Simply tilt each mushroom carefully to drain the water and place it on paper towels for a few minutes.
 They'll still be delicious!

 Nutrition per Serving